Contents

 Related Party Rules

-Related parties refers to receiving gifts from foreign persons who are “related.”
-With the related party rules and Form 3520, it means that if certain people who give the gift are related, then the value of the gift that each related person gives, is combined into an aggregate total.
+Related parties refer to receiving gifts from foreign persons who are “related.”
+With the related party rules and Form 3520, it means that if certain people who give the gift are related, then the value of the gift that each related person gives is combined into an aggregate total.
 The purpose of this rule is to avoid related parties who had the intent to give the same person a large gift from splitting the gift to avoid the US person from having to report it.

 Currency Restrictions and Multiple Parties Giving Gifts

 Many countries have currency restrictions when it comes to transferring money outside of the country.
 Let’s use an example – Kenneth in the US receives a $500,000 gift from his dad in Taiwan.
 But, his dad had to ask 10 friends to each transfer $50,000 to Kenneth — in order to avoid the currency restrictions.
-Even though each person only transferred $50,000, and they may not be related — the gift came from Kenneth’s dad, and so the Form 3520 would still be required.
+Even though each person only transferred $50,000, and they may not be related — the gift came from Kenneth’s dad, so the Form 3520 would still be required.

 Does the US Tax the Gift?